diegopacheco/java-pocs/pocs/recovery-leader-election-process/README.md

 The idea here is to just have fun with a dumb leader election with redis and 3 instances of spring boot application.
 Proper leader election is a complex topic, but this example is just to show how it can be done in a simple way.

+How proper leader election would look like?
+* Zookeeper can be used for leader election, but it is a complex solution.
+* Apache Curator is a library that can be used to simplify Zookeeper usage.
+* Paxos is a algorithms for leader election, but they are complex and not easy to implement.
+* Raft is another algorithm for leader election, more simple than paxos.

 ### Build

 ```bash